michaelrogers/othello/README.md

 # othello
-A meteor app based on the game reversi/othello.
+Othello is a game based on the game reversi/othello using the Meteor.js framework.